NomicFoundation/hardhat/packages/hardhat-viem/README.md

 # hardhat-viem

-[Hardhat](https://hardhat.org) plugin for integration with [viem](https://github.com/wagmi-dev/viem), an alternative Ethereum library.
+[Hardhat](https://hardhat.org) plugin for integration with [Viem](https://github.com/wagmi-dev/viem), a lightweight, composable, and type-safe Ethereum library.

 ## What

 This plugin integrates the Viem Ethereum library into your Hardhat development environment.
-Viem is designed as an alternative to ethers.js, offering developers a different way to interact with the Ethereum blockchain.
+Viem is an alternative to [ethers.js](https://docs.ethers.io/) that offers developers a different way to interact with the Ethereum blockchain.

 By installing and configuring `hardhat-viem`, you gain access to the capabilities of the Viem library directly within your Hardhat projects.
 This integration enables you to perform various Ethereum-related tasks using Viem's features and functionalities.